Haydn Sugar Beet Seed

 - High sugar content for more profitable crops and more cost-effective transport

 - Suitable for early harvest, mid-campaign or for leaving late

-Analysis of the BBRO/BSPB 2018 Recommended List and the three years’ of data behind it shows that Haydn is well placed for the key combination of high yield and high sugar content.
+Analysis of the BBRO/BSPB 2019 Recommended List and the three years’ of data behind it shows that Haydn is well placed for the key combination of high yield and high sugar content.
 In 2017, Haydn made up 20% of the record-breaking UK sugar beet crop with many massive yields reported across the country.